orendin/toy-robot-simulator/doc/architecture.md

 # 4 Solution Strategy

-Without long-term vision or context, the strategy is to keep the solution as simple as possible.
+Without long-term vision or context, the strategy is to keep the solution as simple as possible, while keeping the code readable and relatively easy to maintain / extend.

 # 5 Building Block View